 Margrit Coates, Author of Communicating with Animals

 A confident media personality, Daniel has been cast as a television presenter by British and American production companies, including US reality TV show Animal House (2014).
-He has also appeared on BBC Radio 2 Simon Mayo Drivetime (2015), Channel 4's Daily Brunch (2014), ITV's British Animal Honours (2013), BBC 5Live (2013), and BBC Radio Berkshire (2013).
+He has also appeared on BBC Radio 2 Simon Mayo Drivetime (2015), Channel 4's Daily Brunch (2014), ITV's British Animal Honours (2013), BBC 5Live (2013), BBC Radio Berkshire (2013).

 Daniel is an acclaimed writer, contributing columns to The Huffington Post, Mental Health Today (Animal instincts), Countryside (The Nature Magpie), and, Small Furry Pets (Pet Nation), and is the author of two books.